Sunday, November 3, 2024

 As with the previous three chapters, I have not tested the code.
 It should run, modulo typos.

-The 68000 is hard to wrap your head around.
+The 68000 can be hard to wrap your head around.
 I know.
 If the above doesn't make sense yet, it's okay.
 I'll point you back here from time to time when we are working with more concrete examples of using the above

-Look at how I've been avoiding this.
+Look at how I've been avoiding things.
 I think it's time to build a concrete example of stack frames on the 6801.

 Or you can jump ahead to getting numeric output in binary.